ihchoi12/inho-note.github.io/_posts/2021-05-07-Bitcoin-Protocol.md

 1) To make the list of peers of a bitcoin node various in terms of their IP prefix group.
 Since normally an IP prefix group is owned by a single party, distributing these of the peers prevents a single malicious party from dominating all the connections of some nodes.
 2) To balance the p2p connections of a bitcoin node between new nodes and the other nodes it has been connected to before.

+Additional
-Additional Q: Since Bitcoin v0.10.1, the Bitcoin banned other nodes from directly insert their IP addresses to the Tried table of a node.
+Q1: Since Bitcoin v0.10.1, the Bitcoin banned other nodes from directly insert their IP addresses to the Tried table of a node.
 What would be the main issue this patch tried to solve?
+Q2: How does a fixed set of 4 outbound peers get chosen?
+In what circumstances would you evict or change them?

 ##### References